 - Contact a pest management company to disinfect your belonging if you are not satisfied that your steps at sanitation are effective.

-How to Prevent Carrying Bed Bugs From a Hotel to Your Home
+How to Prevent Carrying Bed Bugs to Your Home

 If you had the horrid experience of staying in a hotel with bed bugs, the biggest fear is carrying home one of these little critters.
-Here are a few steps you can take to minimize the possibility of carrying home bedbugs.
+Here are a few steps that you can take to minimize the possibility of carrying home bed bugs.

 - Ensure that all your clothes are zip-locked to be washed and sanitized.

-- Upon entering your home take off shoes and place them in a zip lock bag.
+- Upon entering your home take off your shoes and place them in a zip lock bag.